coopsymbiotic/coop.symbiotic.timetrack/README.md

 =========

 General idea: you have activities and can track time with activities.
-However, some activities are done over various moments in a day/week/month, and you want to track your time in a more granular way.
+However, you may have some activities are done over various moments in a day/week/month, and you want to track your time in a more granular way.

-This extension adds a new entity for "punches", which have a begin date/time, duration and comment.
-The punches are linked to tasks/activities of a case.
+This extension adds a new entities for "contracts", "tasks" and "punches", which have a begin date/time, duration and comment.
+The punches are linked to tasks of a case.

-Punches can then be invoiced to the client (making it easy to know which work has been invoied or not).
-The extension can generate invoices in OpenDocument (odt) format using the tinybutstrong library (see "Invoicing").
+Punches can then be invoiced to the client (making it easy to know which work has been invoiced or not).
+The extension can generate invoices in OpenDocument (odt) format using the tinybutstrong (opentbs) library (see "Invoicing").

-Timetrack also includes reports and new APIs to manipulate the punches.
+Timetrack also includes reports, custom searches and new APIs to manipulate the punches and make it easy to punch using 3rd-party systems, such as Mattermost or IRC bots.

 Here are a few screenshots: